 The Board receives regular reports from the Vice-Chancellor and other senior officers on the work of the University.
 In line with good practice and CUC guidance, the Board conducts rigorous reviews of its effectiveness, and of the effectiveness of the University's structure of corporate and academic governance.
 These reviews include the use of independent external expertise.
-The most recent such review took place during 2013/14.
+The most recent such review took place during 2013/14 and the next one will take place during 2019/20.